cmccraw/DickinsonsBirds/README.md

-# DickinsonsBirds
-De-archivizing Dickinson’s Birds:  Sound Notes from the Shores of the Anthropocene
+# De-archivizing Dickinson’s Birds:  Sound Notes from the Shores of the Anthropocene

++ Image
++ Project Blurb
++ Project Team